MyyTimes/chess.c/README.md

 - Some chess dynamics such as en passant and pawn promotion are implemented.
 - Undo moves feature

+# How to Play:
+Starting with White, players take turns inputting the position of the piece they want to move and the position they want to move it to.
+If the move is valid, it is executed; otherwise, the player is prompted again.
+Positions are selected according to the game board, where rows are numbered vertically, and columns are labeled with letters horizontally.
+When entering a move, the row comes first, followed by the column (e.g., 7A, 3C).
+Additionally, at the beginning of the game, other game-related commands are displayed on the screen.

 # Contact:
 For any inquiries or issues, feel free to reach out to me at [muhammedyusufy@gmail.com].